40 to 60 teens swarm Oakland train, rob passengers

-OAKLAND (KRON) – Dozens of teens rushed onto a BART train car in Oakland, California over the weekend, robbed and in some cases beat passengers, according to BART officials.
+OAKLAND (KRON) – Dozens of teens rushed onto a BART train car in Oakland over the weekend, robbed and in some cases beat passengers, according to BART officials.

 About 40 to 60 juveniles jumped the fare gates at the Coliseum Station Saturday night and ran to the second-story platform, where they entered a Dublin-bound train car after it approached the station, said BART spokeswoman Alicia Trost.